cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 Request Format   Refer to the `Group Schema`_
 Response Format  Refer to the `Group Schema`_
 Response Codes   | 200 - Operation was successful
-                 | 400 - Malformed request format
+                 | 400 - Bad request
-                 | 401 - Not Authorized
+                 | 401 - Not authorized
+                 | 404 - Not found
 ===============  ===================================

-See `partial update`_ for more information and alternate API possibilities to add and remove members of a group.
+Replaces all the properties of a group.
+The "id" property is ignored.

 Add a user to a group: PUT /groups/*id*/users/*user_id*
 ------------------------------------------------------------------------------------

-Updates an ACM group
+Adds the user with the id *user_id* to the group *id*

 ===============  ===================================
 HTTP Method      PUT